-The Volvo T-13 Engine Oil Oxidation test (ASTM D8048) is a diesel lubricant performance requirement expected to be included within the next ACEA Heavy-Duty Engine Oil Sequences upgrade.
-Applicable to the future ACEA E8 and E11 categories, it is commonly referred to as the “T-13” test.
+The Volvo T-13 Engine Oil Oxidation test (ASTM D8048) is a diesel lubricant performance requirement included within the ACEA Heavy-Duty Engine Oil Sequences upgrade.
+Applicable to the new ACEA E8 and E11 categories, it is commonly referred to as the “T-13” test.

 In addition to the ACEA E8 and E11 categories, the Volvo T-13 test is also expected to be included in two new ACEA F categories, ACEA F8 and F11, for enhanced fuel-efficient engine lubricants with high temperature high shear (HTHS) viscosity of 2.9 – 3.2 cP (mPa.s).
 The release date for the new F class is uncertain at this time.